Ibere: Origin

 It is generally agreed that the founders of the community in its present situation came from a place called Okwa Ankasi, but no one can say where it is located.
 It is always indicated by a wave of the hand towards the West and South and it seems probable that the ancestors of most of the Ibere villages migrated from the same direction and at approximately the same time as the Ngwa, namely, from the south-west across the Imo River.
 On the other hand, it is said that Okwa Ankasi was "a big tree" and there are none to the south-west.
 Information gleaned from the neighbouring Oboro can indicate that Okwa Ankasi was to the east or south-east.
 The Isuogu, Oboro and Eastern Ngwa are collectively referred to as Okwa by other Igbo communities.

 Although nothing definite is known of Ibere in the past, it seems clear that they moved to their present site after severe fighting in which they were driven from their former abode.
 The earliest arrivals settled near the present Orie Market (Ahia Orie).
 From there, they scattered and founded the present villages.
 It is agreed by every village in the clan that Obinyang is the eldest village.
 The founder of Obinyang was Okenye, who moved to the present site of the village from Ahia Orie soon after his arrival there.
 The migration from Okwa Ankasi took some time and it is also probable that the founder of some of the villages themselves came from larger villages in the clan.
-If the accounts given by the Oboro people are accurate, it would appear that Okwa Ankasi lies somewhere south of Oloko and that the earliest Ibere came from Oboro villages as follows; Mbinyang (Isiala Ibere), Umuemenike from Mbiopong (Isiala Oboro), Iyialu, Ihim and Umuru from Amawom, Nkalunta and Iberenta from Ndoro, Inyila and Obuohia from Umugbalu, Amuru from Amaoba, Elemaga from Okwe, Mbubo from Nnono and Ekebedi.
+If the accounts given by the Oboro people are accurate, it would appear that Okwa Ankasi lies somewhere south of Oloko and that the earliest Ibere came from Oboro villages as follows; Mbinyang (Isiala Ibere), Umuemenike from Mbiopong (Isiala Oboro), Iyialu, Ihim and Umuru from Amawom, Nkalunta and Iberenta from Ndoro, Inyila and Obuohia from Umugbalu, Amuro from Amaoba, Elemaga from Okwe, Mbubo from Nnono and Ekebedi.
 The origin of Itunta and Obuoru is partly of Asaga and partly Ibibio (Itu).
 This version of the history of Ibere people is supported by the fact that the customs of Ibere and Oboro are similar, and they agree that they have a common origin.